Insurance coverage as detailed as the work you perform.

 How land surveyor insurance can protect your business.

 When it comes to working for a client, there is a chance that they might file a lawsuit if they believe the work you’ve done is not accurate.
 Whether or not it’s a valid claim, it still must be defended.
-That’s where having professional liability and errors and omissions insurance (E&O) can help protect your business.
+That’s where having professional liability coverage can help protect your business.
 Another example involves your employees.
 If they become injured on a job-site, having workers’ compensation insurance can help cover the costs associated with their injuries.
-And one added benefit of having insurance coverage is that it can build credibility with clients if they know you have it.
+And one added benefit of having insurance coverage is that it can build credibility with clients if they know you have the correct coverage in place.

 What impacts the type of insurance needed for land surveyors?